List of Primeval characters: Stephen Hart

 Stephen James Hart is played by James Murray.
 He is part of a team of five people, who investigate a series of anomalies in space and time through which prehistoric and extinct creatures are travelling.
-Stephen is Nick Cutter's (Douglas Henshall) lab technician and "right hand man".
+Stephen is Nick Cutter's (Douglas Henshall) lab technician and "right-hand man".
 During the first series he was the object of fellow team member Abby Maitland's (Hannah Spearritt) affections.
 He did not return her affections.

-According to the official site Stephen is passionately committed to wildlife conservation and firmly believes that humanity is destroying its own environment through unchecked industrialisation.
+According to the official site, Stephen is passionately committed to wildlife conservation and firmly believes that humanity is destroying its own environment through unchecked industrialisation.
 On average, he runs about 30 miles a week.

-He remains a cold and aloof individual, but one with surprisingly loyal and brave tendencies as he willingly braves the jaws of a Gorgonopsid and an Arthropleura in order to save his friends and innocent bystanders.
+He remains a cold and aloof individual, but one with loyal and brave tendencies as he willingly braves the jaws of a Gorgonopsid and an Arthropleura in order to save his friends and innocent bystanders.
 He is also not afraid to stand up to Cutter as he confronts him about the way he withheld information about his wife, Helen Cutter (Juliet Aubrey) from them.
 In episode 1.2, Cutter risks his life to get an anti-venom which will save Stephen's life.

 While he tries not to show any emotion and keep his personal life secret, he does ask Abby out for dinner and later admitted that he has a girlfriend although their relationship appears to have broken down and the official site states that he "had his heart broken when he fell in love as a student and never really got over it."

 In the first series, Stephen seemed to act as a punchbag for the monsters, often being badly injured or stranded on his own.
 He also seems to have a big brother relationship with Connor Temple (Andrew-Lee Potts) whom he constantly puts down and yet looks out for at the same time.
 In episode 2.7, Stephen is killed by a collection of animals that Oliver Leek (Karl Theobald) had captured.
-He was killed preventing the animals from escape, and his funeral was the only one in the history of the show.
+He was killed preventing the animals from escaping, and his funeral was the only one in the history of the show.
 It is revealed that his middle name is James.